 We get a lot of clients coming back to us.
 They found the initial price too high, and they eventually found a cheap agency that they went with instead.
 Fair enough.
 But then the work is not up to standard, or they get ripped off, or worse.
 And then they come back.
 Here are some of the common pitfalls with cheaper options:

 The biggest cost is the staff salary.
-Sure, you can find very cheap people on this planet, but can the do the work you need at the quality you need (as explained in detail above).
+Sure, you can find very cheap people on this planet but can do the work you need at the quality you need (as explained in detail above).
 And can they do it professionally and autonomously, without you holding their hand?

 Over-allocation of hours